syllab-ntu/syllab/index.md

 <span style="color:red"><strong>WE ARE RECRUITING: Postdoc/PhD candidates interested to work on cryptography/automated solvers/machine learning, contact Prof. Peyrin for more info on available positions</strong></span>

-Welcome to the **Symmetric Key and Lightweight Cryptography Lab** (**SyLLab**) page.
+Welcome to the **SYmmetric cryptography and machine Learning Lab** (**SyLLab**) page.

 We are part of the *School of Physical and Mathematical Sciences / School of Computer Science and Engineering* of **Nanyang Technological University**, Singapore.
-The lab is led by Prof. Thomas Peyrin and its research scope is cryptography in general, with a special focus on the analysis, design and implementation of symmetric-key primitives (hash functions, block and stream ciphers, MACs, etc), lightweight cryptography, as well as applications of machine learning to security.
+The lab is led by Prof. Thomas Peyrin and its research scope is cryptography in general, with a special focus on the analysis, design and implementation of symmetric-key primitives (hash functions, block and stream ciphers, MACs, etc), lightweight cryptography; as well as machine learning in general, with a special focus on possible links between machine learning and security.

 ---